Homemade fermented foods have more friendly bacteria than probiotic supplements! Boost your gut health with this easy sauerkraut recipe.

 - Allow sauerkraut to sit out at room temperature for 5-7 days before eating.
 Can also be left longer, for around 6 weeks, if desired.

-- Store in refrigerator once you like the flavor.
+- Store in the refrigerator once you like the flavor.

 Do you already enjoy eating fermented foods?